Second variation of Selberg zeta functions and curvature asymptotics

 \subsection{Related works}

 To the best of our knowledge, the first result on plurisubharmonicity of naturally defined functions on Teichm\"uller space appeared in \cite{wolpert1987}.
-There, Wolpert showed that the logarithm of a certain finite sum of geodesic lengths is plurisubharmonic as a function on Teichm\"uller space.
+There, Wolpert showed that geodesic length functions are plurisubharmonic as functions on Teichm\"uller space.
 He has built upon and generalized those results in \cite{wolpert2006, wolpert2008}.
 More recently, Axelsson \& Schumacher \cite{Ax-Sch-2012}, using K\"ahler geometric methods, established the plurisubharmonicity of each geodesic length function.
 They obtained this result as a corollary to formulas they demonstrated for the first and the second variations of the geodesic length as a function on Teichm\"uller space.
 The Weil-Petersson Hession of length was also studied by Wolf \cite{Wolf-JDG-2012} at the same time as Axelsson \& Schumacher obtained their results.

 Closely related to our work is that of Gon \cite{Gon}.
 That context is more general because the underlying model surface in the definition of Teichm\"uller space is of type $(g,n)$, that is genus $g$ and punctured at $n$ points.
 Our work is only for $(g,0)$, so that our surfaces are not punctured.
 The main result of \cite{Gon} expresses the variation $\partial_\mu \log Z_\Gamma (s)$ as a sum over conjugacy classes of primitive hyperbolic elements of certain quantities depending on local higher zeta functions and periods of the automorphic forms over the closed geodesic.
 The formula was obtained with the help of Takhtajan and Zograf's integral expression for the first variation of the Selberg zeta formula,